 Prizes of $3,000 and $1,500 cash were awarded to Empower Operations and second-place TerraTap Technologies, recognizing their entrepreneurial excellence and the success of their growing, stable companies.

 This has been the annual competition’s biggest year, with a total value of more than $36,000 in cash and in-kind prizes awarded.
 Empower Operations won more than $30,000 of the total.

-Their flagship product, OASIS, uses simulation software to automate the design process and reduce the need for costly prototypes.
+Empower produces software that "supercharges" engineering for product designers and manufacturers.
+Its flagship product, OASIS, uses simulation software to automate the design process and reduce the need for costly prototypes.
 This allows for higher quality products while reducing development costs and time to market.

 “Coast Capital Savings’ community promise is to help build a richer future for youth in our communities,” says Don Coulter, president and CEO, Coast Capital Savings.
 “It is through partnerships such as the one that we have forged with Simon Fraser University, through the Venture Connection program, that helps us realize that promise.

 “This year’s participants impressed us with their innovation and passion, showing that British Columbia’s entrepreneurial spirit is most certainly alive and well.
 On behalf of Coast Capital Savings, I would like to congratulate Empower Operations and TerraTap Technologies on their win and all of this year’s participants.”

 The in-kind prizes were sponsored by Coast Capital Savings, Deloitte, McCarthy Tétrault, Skyrocket Digital, Launch Academy and the Surrey Board of Trade.